 French Bulldogs are a popular and beloved companion breed.
-Many who care for this breed are not aware however, of their original purpose in Europe.
+Many who care for this breed are not aware, however, of their original purpose in Europe.
 These diminutive, loyal dogs were actually bred to do very specific tasks in their native land.
+Understanding what French Bulldogs were bred to do can offer insight into their behavior and care needs today.

 Origins of French Bulldogs